Phone: 0114 273 8951

 Supervised contact was initially offered to the mother but she declined and contact had not taken place.
 The mother embarked on a media and internet campaign, accusing the father of sexual abuse and criticising social workers, the police, lawyers.
 She also contacted the child’s school and the father’s employers.
 A reporting restriction order was put in place along with s 34(4) and s 91(14) orders.
 Following an incident where the mother breached the non-molestation order she was sentenced to 2 years’ 3 months’ imprisonment.
 She was further sentenced to 12 months’ conditional discharge for breaches of the orders.

 The local authority now sought a continuation of the s 34(4) order permitted them to withhold contact for a further two years and an order for an exclusion zone around the child’s home, school and the grandmother’s home.
 In addition the local authority sought a s 91(14) order for three years’ duration.
 The social worker reported that the child did not wish to have any contact with the mother and the maternal family and that she was happy living with her father.
-She was, however, scared of accidentally or deliberately seeing the mother and her trying to abduct her again which she had attempted in the past.
+She was, however, scared of accidentally or deliberately seeing the mother.

 In order to protect the child the orders were granted.
 There would be no difficulty with the mother complying with the exclusion zone order and it would protect the child’s wellbeing and peace of mind.

 This case has been the subject of media interest and the High Court has given leave for the identities of the parties (save for the child) to be publicised in order to free the father from the ongoing smear campaign raised by the mother from which he was unable to defend himself.